Consensys/doc.teku/docs/HowTo/Prepare-for-The-Merge.md

 Teku configuration file.
 This can replace [`eth1-endpoint`](../Reference/CLI/CLI-Syntax.md#eth1-endpoint-eth1-endpoints).

+!!! important

+    After The Merge, you can't use `eth1-endpoint` to specify an external execution layer provider.
+    This option will be replaced by specifying `ee-endpoint` for each beacon node.

 Validators can't produce attestations or blocks without a fully synced execution endpoint.
 To expedite network participation, all execution clients should be synced on Ethereum Mainnet before the Merge configuration (Bellatrix) comes online.